 kubectl describe service bookshelf

-Note that it may take up to 60 seconds for the IP address to be allocated.
+It might take up to a minute to allocate the IP address.
 The external IP address is listed under

 Accessing the Bookshelf app

-You have now deployed all the resources needed to run the Bookshelf app on GKE.
-Use the external IP address from the previous step to load the app in your web browser and create books.
+You've now deployed all the resources needed to run the Bookshelf app on GKE.
+To load the app in your browser and create books, use the external IP address from the previous step.

 To avoid incurring charges to your Google Cloud Platform account for the resources used in this tutorial: